1/I See You

 I rolled my eyes at the mental thought, everyone’s got their problems.
 It never bothered me that I never knew my father, my mother was good enough.
 She’s my best friend, and the whole reason why I decided to follow in her footsteps and become a nurse.

 Of course my good nature came from her; as well as my great instincts, perceptiveness, and likeable personality.
-On the other side all my flaws are because of my father who when learned about me, disappeared.
+On the other side all my flaws are because of my father who disappeared before I was born.

 At one time my mother paid for a private investigator to find him, there was no trace.
 Of course my mother got kicked out when her parents found out she was pregnant.
 We moved to a small town where she finished her GED and worked her way up to become head nurse at the local hospital.